ShipEngine/connect-website/shipping/tracking.md

 when a user requests tracking information via a ShipEngine API.

 ## Bulk import

+> Bulk import requires an app to be built for v4+ of Connect.
+See [Upgrade v2 to v4](/getting-started/v2-v4-upgrade/)

 If a carrier provides tracking information via a bulk export mechanism, you can implement the ImportTrackingEvents function.
 It will be invoked on a regular schedule by the ShipEngine platform, and a separate call will be made on behalf